2025 Armenian coup attempt allegations

-Following an attempt to oust the head of the Armenian Apostolic Church, Garegin II by the Armenian government of Nikol Pashinyan, and further opposition reactions, on June 25, 2025, the National Security Service (NSS) announced that it had arrested Archbishop Bagrat Galstanyan, who led the 2024 Armenian protests, and 14 other opposition figures.
+Following an attempt to oust the head of the Armenian Apostolic Church, Garegin II by the Armenian government of Nikol Pashinyan, and further opposition reactions, on 25 June 2025, the National Security Service (NSS) announced that it had arrested Archbishop Bagrat Galstanyan, who led the 2024 Armenian protests, and 14 other opposition figures.
 A few days later, Archbishop Mikael Adjapahyan was also arrested.

+On 15 February 2026, the Armenian authorities opened a criminal case against Garegin II (officially accusing him of obstructing the enforcement of a court ruling) and restricted him from leaving the country; the Church condemned the move as unlawful and politically motivated.
+This came one day before the Church's official Synod meeting.

 Background

 The fourth alleged coup attempt in three years, in September 2023 the NSS foiled a plot by the Khachakirner to allegedly topple the Armenian government to have it intervene and open the Lachin corridor and deliver direct military aid to Artsakh.
 In November 2023 the NSS foiled a plot supposedly backed by the National Democratic Alliance opposed to the government not intervening in Nagorno-Karabakh.
 In September 2024, the NSS claimed it had foiled an alleged plot by the Arbat battalion and Sev Hovaz-backed and financed by the Russian government to topple Pashinyan and install a pro-Russian government.

-Earlier that year, protests rocked Armenia when it was announced that Pashinyan was working with the Azeri government to demarcate their borders and formerly end hostilities between the two countries, combined with Pashinyan attempting to draw closer to the United States and European Union.
-These protests where largely led by Primate of the Diocese of Tavush, and former Primate of the Armenian Apostolic Church in Canada, Bagrat Galstanyan who argued that attempted western alignment was unnatural and that Armenia's place was with the former USSR states, among the CSTO and EEU.
-The spiritual leader of Azerbaijan Allahshukur Pashazade called the World Council of Churches to cease ties with the Armenian church for spreading "anti-Azerbaijani propaganda".
+Earlier that year, protests rocked Armenia when it was announced that Pashinyan was working with the Azeri government to demarcate their borders and formally end hostilities between the two countries, combined with Pashinyan attempting to draw closer to the United States and European Union.
+These protests were largely led by Primate of the Diocese of Tavush and former Primate of the Armenian Apostolic Church in Canada Bagrat Galstanyan, who argued that attempted western alignment was unnatural and that Armenia's place was with the former USSR states, among the CSTO and EEU.
+The Shaykh al-Islām of the Caucasus, Allahshukur Pashazade, called the World Council of Churches to cease ties with the Armenian church for spreading "anti-Azerbaijani propaganda".

 Prior to the protests, Pashinyan tried to oust Garegin II, accusing him of violating his oath of celibacy and fathering a bastard child out of wedlock, thus making him unfit to be head of the church.
 There had been calls for an excommunication of Pashinyan and his wife.
-As a result, in the immediate preceding days before the protests broke, Samvel Karapetyan was arrested and his house was raided as he criticized the regime for its attacks on the Church, with the consequent threats to nationalize his Electricity Networks of Armenia In response to the claims that his vow of celibacy was broken, Garegin's spokesmen Father Zareh Ashuryan called Pashinyan circumcised and in violation of his baptismal vows, in response to this claim, Pashinyan offered to show Garegin that he wasn't circumcised in person.
+As a result, in the immediate preceding days before the protests broke, Samvel Karapetyan was arrested and his house was raided as he criticized the regime for its attacks on the Church, with the consequent threats to nationalize his Electricity Networks of Armenia.
+In response to the claims that his vow of celibacy was broken, Garegin's spokesmen Father Zareh Ashuryan called Pashinyan circumcised and in violation of his baptismal vows, in response to this claim, Pashinyan offered to show Garegin that he was not circumcised in person.